dummy-ilh/MINE/Regression/LR/Ch10_Heteroscedasticity.md

 $$ \hat{\boldsymbol{\beta}}_{WLS} = (\mathbf{X}^T\mathbf{W}\mathbf{X})^{-1}\mathbf{X}^T\mathbf{W}\mathbf{y} $$

 where $\mathbf{W}$ is a diagonal matrix of weights, typically $w_i = 1/\hat{\sigma}_i^2$ — observations with larger assumed variance get **smaller** weight, correctly reflecting that they carry less reliable information.
 WLS is, in fact, the **new BLUE** estimator once homoscedasticity is violated but the weight structure is known — a direct instance of Chapter 6's closing point that a different linear unbiased estimator becomes optimal once Gauss-Markov's assumptions change.

+**Plain-English intuition, before the numbers:** ordinary OLS treats every data point as equally trustworthy when drawing the line.
+But if you know some points are inherently noisier than others (say, measurements taken with a shakier instrument), it makes sense to let the *cleaner* points have more say in where the line goes, and let the *noisier* points have less say.
+WLS is exactly that — a "weighted vote" where each point's influence is scaled by how much you trust it.

 **Worked illustration (simple regression, $y$ on $x_1$ alone, for tractability).** Suppose we assume $\text{Var}(\varepsilon_i)\propto x_{1i}$ — a common textbook setup (variance grows with the predictor) — so weights are $w_i=1/x_{1i}$: $w=1,\ 0.5,\ 0.333,\ 0.25,\ 0.2$.